The Real Estate Law Review: South Korea

 i Amendments to the Real Estate Investment Company Act

 As of 30 December 2016, AMCs became allowed to act as an AMC for REITs in addition to REFs upon obtaining a licence.
-AMCs qualified for private or public REFs can apply for a licence to act as an AMC of a REIT, provided that the subject AMC has paid-in capital of at least 7 billion won.
+AMCs qualified for public REFs can apply for a licence to act as an AMC of a REIT, provided that the subject AMC has paid-in capital of at least 7 billion won.
 However, AMC employees responsible for the investment and management of REIT assets may only engage in REIT-related duties.
-Furthermore, the respective divisions within an AMC performing both REF- and REIT-related functions must be independent with separately kept accounting.

-Amendments to the Real Estate Investment Company Act announced on 20 August 2019 will take effect as of 21 February 2020.
+Amendments to the Real Estate Investment Company Act announced on 20 August 2019 and took effect as of 21 February 2020.
 The amendments were introduced to enhance the market's transparency for investors by increasing the amount of available information on REITs; specifically, the amendments include newly introduced requirements whereby certain REITs designated by Presidential Decree are obligated to conduct and disclose credit assessments.

 A PQIF has certain eligibility requirements for investors that are certain institutional investors as specified under the law or are listed companies.
 Other than these institutional investors or listed companies, an investor must invest a minimum of 300 million won (or 100 million won if the PQIF has a loan-to-value ratio (LTV) of 200 per cent or less) to be an eligible investor.

-As a recent development, on 14 November 2019, the Financial Services Commission (FSS) announced its plans to implement systematic improvements for protection of investors.
-The FSS plans to increase the minimum required investment amounts in a PQIF (i.e., REF) from the current 100 million won to 300 million won and for an LTV over 200 per cent, 500 million won respectively.
+As a recent development, on 19 May 2020 the Financial Services Commission (FSS) announced the Proposed Amendments to the Financial Investment Services and Capital Markets Act concerning publicly offered real estate and infrastructure funds to implement systematic improvements for protection of investors.
+The FSS plans to increase the minimum required investment amounts in a PQIF (i.e., an REF) from the current 100 million won to 300 million won, and for those PQIFs with an LTV over 200 per cent, 500 million won respectively.
 The foregoing amendment plan has not yet been promulgated, and a clear promulgation or implementation date has not been indicated by the relevant authorities.

 iii Local Tax Act

-Amendments to the Enforcement Decree of the Local Tax Act were announced on 19 April 2019 (which has not yet been promulgated), eliminating the hitherto reduced property tax rate on land and the aggregate real estate tax exemption previously available to private REFs and REITs.
-Hence, while public REFs and REITs will continue to enjoy the reduced property tax of 0.24 per cent (additional 0.14 per cent for city areas) and no aggregate real estate tax, private REFs and REITs will be subject to the same tax rates as regular companies.
-The foregoing amendments have not yet been promulgated, and a clear promulgation or implementation date has not been indicated by the relevant authorities.
+Amendments to the Enforcement Decree of the Local Tax Act were promulgated on 2 June 2020, eliminating the hitherto reduced property tax rate on land and the aggregate real estate tax exemption previously available to private REFs and REITs (subject to certain transitional rates and exceptions) compared to an incremental tax rate of up to 0.48 per cent for regular companies .
+Hence, while public REFs and REITs will continue to enjoy the reduced property tax of 0.24 per cent (additional 0.14 per cent for city areas) and no aggregate real estate tax (in contrast to an incremental tax rate of up to 0.84 per cent for regular companies), private REFs and REITs will be subject to the same tax rates as regular companies.

 iv Commercial Building Lease Protection Act

-On 16 October 2018, amendments to the Commercial Building Lease Protection Act became effective.
-The amendments provide stronger protection for tenants regarding the renewal of lease term and goodwill.
-Tenants' right to demand lease renewal has increased from five years to 10 years (the period includes the renewal term), while tenants' exercisable period for collection of goodwill has been increased from three to six months prior to the end of the lease term.
-The former amendment applies only to leases newly executed or renewed after the effective date of the amendments, but the latter applies to all existing leases regardless of their execution dates.
+On 16 October 2018, certain amendments to the Commercial Building Lease Protection Act (CBLPA) became effective, which provided stronger protection for tenants regarding the renewal of lease term and goodwill.
+Tenants' right to demand lease renewal was increased from five years to 10 years (the period includes the renewal term), while tenants' exercisable period for collection of goodwill was increased from three to six months prior to the end of the lease term.
+The first aforementioned amendment applied only to leases newly executed or renewed after the effective date of the amendments, but the latter aforementioned amendment applied to all existing leases regardless of their execution dates.

 Outlook and conclusions

-Logistics centres and warehousing facilities continue to be high demand in Korea.
-2018 and 2019 saw active investments in these sectors, and both domestic and foreign investors continue to show much interest due to the potential for higher return as compared to office buildings.
-Online shopping trends are continuing to drive the demand for cold storage warehouses.
-Location continues to be the key factor in successful investment of logistics facilities, and logistics centres located in Seoul Metropolitan Area continue to be very popular with high occupancy rates.
+Overall logistics centres and warehousing facilities continue to be in high demand in Korea.
+2020 saw active investments in these sectors, and both domestic and foreign investors continue to show strong interest due to the potential for higher returns as compared to traditional office building investments, although there is discussion about the impact that continued new supply will have on occupancy rates in the medium term.
+Online shopping trends are continuing to drive the growing demand for cold storage warehouses.

-1 Hyoung Soo Kwon and Jin Ho Song are senior attorneys and David H Pyun is a foreign attorney at Kim & Chang.
+1 Jin Ho Song and Sang Min Lee are senior attorneys and David H Pyun is a senior foreign attorney at Kim & Chang.

 2 Although the official designation for this type of vehicle is now part of the broader 'professional qualified investors fund' concept, the term REF remains commonly used in Korea and in the real estate industry.